 Will the old Switch get a price drop?

-In the meantime, there are some savings to be had right now.
+We've seen some ups and downs, but now it's probably worth buying the new console instead.
 Check out our breakdown of the best Nintendo Switch deals to save money on games and consoles.

 Read our best Lego deals to find discounts on popular sets.